 - Kids can play with it straight away, but if they can manage to leave for a few hours or overnight, then the marshmallows harden up and catapult becomes stronger.

-Over to you!
-Have you tried these fun catapults?
+Have your say!
+Have you tried making a catapult out of marshmallows before?
 Let us know in the comments below.